-- 1. For the north segment, the Farmington 400 West Option would cause the least overall harm in light of the preservation purpose of 49 USC Section 303 because it would have only a use with de minimis impact to Ezra T. Clark Park. - For the south central segment, the Bountiful 500 South Northern Option would cause the least overall harm in light of the preservation purpose of 49 USC Section 303 because it would have one use with greater-than-de minimis impact to Section 4(f) resources.
-The Bountiful 500 South - Southern Option would have two uses with greater-than-de minimis impact to Section 4(f) resources. - 3.
-For the north central and south segments, both options perform equally with respect to all seven factors, so either option in these segments would be considered to cause the least overall harm in light of the preservation purpose of 49 USC Section 303.
+- 1. For the north segment, the Farmington 400 West Option would cause the least overall harm in light of the preservation purpose of 49 USC Section 303 because it would have only a use with de minimis impact to Ezra T. Clark Park. - For the south segment, both options perform equally with respect to all seven factors, so either option in these segments would be considered to cause the least overall harm in light of the preservation purpose of 49 USC Section 303.